Hojosa/Growthcraft-1.18/README.md

 ## Getting Started

 There are multiple starting points to Growthcraft.
 As we continue to develop and expand Growthcraft, we will be adding to our GitHub wiki documentation.
+As of version 7 we have included an in-game manual.

 ## History

-### Growthcraft 8 (Minecraft 1.19)
+### Growthcraft 9 (Minecraft 1.20.1)

 End of Support: TBD
+Latest Version: 9.1.2
+Stable Version: 9.1.3

+### Growthcraft 8 (Minecraft 1.19.4)

+End of Support: TBD
 Latest Version: 8.1.0
-Stable Version: TBD
+Stable Version: 8.1.0

-### Growthcraft 7 (Minecraft 1.18)
+### Growthcraft 7 (Minecraft 1.18.2)

 End of Support: TBD
-Latest Version: 7.0.0
+Latest Version: 7.1.1
-Stable Version: TBD
+Stable Version: 7.1.1

 ### Growthcraft 6 (Minecraft 1.16)